Stagflation: Fundamentals

-Supply theories are based on the neo-Keynesian cost-push model and attribute stagflation to significant disruptions to the supply side of the supply-demand market equation, such as when there is a sudden real or relative scarcity of key commodities, natural resources, or natural capital needed to produce goods and services.
+Supply theories are based on the neo-Keynesian cost-push model and attribute stagflation to large disruptions to the supply side of the supply-demand market equation, such as when there is a sudden scarcity of key commodities, natural resources, or the natural capital needed to produce goods and services.
 In this view, stagflation is thought to occur when there is an adverse supply shock (for example, a sudden increase in the price of oil or a new tax) that causes a subsequent jump in the "cost" of goods and services (often at the wholesale level).
-In technical terms, this results in contraction or negative shift in an economy's aggregate supply curve.
+In technical terms, this leads to contraction or negative shift in an economy's aggregate supply curve.

-In the resource scarcity scenario (Zinam 1982), stagflation results when economic growth is inhibited by a restricted supply of raw materials.
-That is, when the actual or relative supply of basic materials (fossil fuels (energy), minerals, agricultural land in production, timber, etc.) decreases and/or cannot be increased fast enough in response to rising or continuing demand.
-The resource shortage may be a real physical shortage, or a relative scarcity due to factors such as taxes or bad monetary policy influencing the "cost" or availability of raw materials.
+In the resource scarcity scenario (Zinam 1982), stagflation results when a restricted supply of raw materials inhibits economic growth.
+That is, when the supply of basic materials (fossil fuels (energy), minerals, agricultural land in production, timber, etc.) decreases and/or cannot rise fast enough to respond to demand.
+The resource shortage may be real or relative due to factors such as taxes or bad monetary policy influencing the "cost" or availability of raw materials.
 This is consistent with the cost-push inflation factors in neo-Keynesian theory (above).
-The way this plays out is that after supply shock occurs, the economy first tries to maintain momentum.
+After supply shock occurs, the economy tries to maintain momentum.
 That is, consumers and businesses begin paying higher prices to maintain their level of demand.
 The central bank may exacerbate this by increasing the money supply, by lowering interest rates for example, in an effort to combat a recession.
 The increased money supply props up the demand for goods and services, though demand would normally drop during a recession.

 In the Keynesian model, higher prices prompt increases in the supply of goods and services.
 However, during a supply shock (i.e., scarcity, "bottleneck" in resources, etc.), supplies do not respond as they normally would to these price pressures.
 So, inflation jumps and output drops, producing stagflation.